 It’s also much easier to build an e-commerce website these days, thanks to platforms like Shopify, which allow you to start and launch an online store within minutes.

 Years ago you would have to hire a web design company and developer, and invest several thousands of dollars to test an idea out.

-Now, you can start a Shopify store (sign up for a free trial here), partner with a manufacturer that offers drop shipping and run paid social media ads — all in a single day.
+Now, you can start a Shopify store, partner with a manufacturer that offers drop shipping and run paid social media ads — all in a single day.
 This allows you to test and validate an e-commerce business idea for a low initial out of pocket expense.

 You can literally launch an e-commerce website with no design or coding ability and no costly inventory.
 If it fails your loss is minimal.
 If it’s a success you can easily scale its growth aggressively and capitalize on an opportunity.

 E-Commerce Business Models: Brand Building vs. Drop Shipping

 There are two options for an e-commerce business model.
 You can create your own brand, find a manufacturer, warehouse and fulfill orders yourself — or you can partner with a manufacturer that will drop ship and handle all of the fulfillment and order processing, allowing you to just focus on marketing and sales.

 There are pros and cons related to both.